Skip to content

 How are the terms of employment determined?

-The minimum terms of employment are determined based on a number of agreements and laws.
+The minimum terms of employment are determined by the collective agreement for the sector and labour law.
 Terms of employment include wages, working time and holidays, for example.

 Employment contracts

-An employment contract is an agreement on work between you and your employer.
+An employment contract is an agreement on the central terms and conditions of the employment between you and your employer.
 In addition to wages, the employment contract specifies your working time and tasks, among other aspects.
-Employment contracts should always be made in writing.
+You should always make the employment contract in writing and take a copy or picture for yourself.

 Read more about employment contracts and their entry into force